Doctor insights on:

 Muscle twitching is caused by minor muscle contractions in the area, or uncontrollable twitching of a muscle group that is served by a single motor nerve fiber.
 Muscle twitches are minor and often go unnoticed.
 Some are common and normal.
 Others are signs of ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

 - Why is my face twitching?

-- Why does my mouth twitch?
+- Why are my lips twitching?

 - Why is my bladder not emptying?

 - Why do my lips twitch?

-- Why is my tricep muscle twitching?
+- Why are my leg muscles twitching?